prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>The secret&rsquo;s key that contains the recipient user’s user key.
+<p>The secret&rsquo;s key that contains the recipient user&rsquo;s user key.
 The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.</p>
 </td>